Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/events.md

 ## Register Representative Blocks

+- **Type**: `startup_scripts`

 In 1.20, TFC added a representative blocks system for prospecting, essentially allowing ores of the same type but different grades to be viewed as the same when the prospector's pick counts the blocks nearby, this event allows you to register new representatives

-This event fires in the `startup_scripts` folder

 ### Method Signature